milanaryal/milanaryal.github.io/_posts/2015/2015-07-27-custom-styling-lists-with-css.md

 }
 {% endhighlight %}

-#### Custom styling unordered and ordered lists with SCSS
+### Custom styling unordered and ordered lists with SCSS

-If you love SCSS like me, then here's what we have done.
+If you love SCSS like me, then here's what we do.

 {% highlight scss %}
 //